elben/planjure/README.md

 Or, a self-study in Clojure, ClojureScript, Om and core.async.

-# Running

-Go here for a live version:
+Go here for a live version (possibly out-of-date): [http://elbenshira.com/projects/planjure](http://elbenshira.com/projects/planjure).

 # Development